Dog Bite or Animal Attacks?

 - Witness statements

-Typically, an attorney who handles dog attacks will begin by filing a premises liability claim the animal owner’s homeowner insurance policy and pursue that claim through tough negotiation or at trial, if necessary.
+Typically, an attorney who handles dog attacks will begin by filing a premises liability claim against the animal owner’s homeowner insurance policy and pursue that claim through tough negotiation or at trial, if necessary.

 Was Your Child Bitten by a Dog?